EduardGomezEscandell/Text-Compression-Huffman/README.md

 # Huffman Coding

-Implementing Huffman coding as a recreation project.
-Still in early stage.
+Implementing Huffman coding as a recreational project.
+Still in early stages.
+Huffman coding is well explained in the [wikipedia page](https://en.wikipedia.org/wiki/Huffman_coding), but as a quick explanation:
+- It is a lossless text compression algorithm.
+- Works by creating an unbalanced binary tree with all characters at the leafs.
+- Each characters' code is its adress in the tree.
+- More frequent characters are higher up in the tree, therefore have shorter codes.

+In ASCII each letter takes 8 bits.
+Once encoded, the most frequent characters take 3 bits while the least ones take 22.
+Note that most of the latter will be control characters that seldom, if ever, appear.
+The set of characters can be restricted to make it more efficient.
+The tree can be constructed on a per-file basis or use generic precompiled values, e.g. the optimal for the english language.

 ## Progress report
 So far the program:
 - Reads a file and counts the frequency of each ASCII character
 - Builds a huffmann tree
-- Encodes the text in file 1 and stores it
+- Encodes a text and stores it
-- Reads the encoded file and reverts to the original text
+- Reads the encoded file and recovers the original text

 The program doesn't yet:
 - Store the tree in the encoded file or separately.